 “Lad: A Dog,” Albert Payson Terhune

 Before there was Lassie, there was another heroic Collie named Lad.
-Albert Payson Terhune, who was well known for his classic dog stories, wrote the novel in 1919.
-The fictional dog was based on the real life, rough Collie owned by the writer’s family.
+Albert Payson Terhune, who was well-known for his classic dog stories, wrote the novel in 1919.
+He based the fictional Lad on his family dog.
 A “thoroughbred in body and soul,” Lad protects and defends his people and others of his own species, often putting his own life at risk.

 “Lassie Come-Home,” Eric Knight